PrestaShop/prestashop-specs/core/front-office/cart rules calculations.md

-# SPECIFICATIONS - CART RULE AMOUNT CALCULATIONS (till 1.7.6.3)
+# SPECIFICATIONS - DISCOUNT CALCULATIONS (till 1.7.6.3)

 A cart rule can contain 1 or many cart actions.
 The amount of a cart rule is the sum of amounts resulting from each action